NativeScript/nativescript-camera/CONTRIBUTING.md

-# Contributing to NativeScript Imagepicker
+# Contributing to NativeScript Camera

 :+1: First of all, thank you for taking the time to contribute! :+1: